-(Student Name)

-have accessed and read an electronic copy of the Academic Catalog found at https://psr.edu/academics/academic-catalog/.
-I understand the policies and have reviewed the information specific to the program(s) for which I have been admitted.

-The program(s) to which I have been admitted to at PSR is/are:

-(Piease list all degree and certificates for which you were admitted)

-I agree to abide by the policies stipulated within, including future addenda to the Academic Catalog, and understand that compliance with the terms of these policies is a condition of my active student status at PSR.

-I understand that if I have any questions at any time regarding these policies, I will consult the Assistant Dean of Academic Affairs & Registrar or the appropriate Staff/Faculty members.

-I understand my registration and active student status at PSR may be rescinded if I do not sign and return this form by September 20, 2019 or if I fail to abide by the policies contained within the Academic Catalog.
+(Student Name) copy of the Academic Catalog found at atalog/.
+I understand the policies and have reviewed the information specific to the he program(s) for which I have been admitted.
+The program(s) to which I have been admitted to at PSR is/are: (Flease list all degree an d certificates for which you were admitted) ted within, including future addenda to the nat compliance with the terms of these policies is a at PSR. ons at any time regarding these policies, I will nic Affairs & Registrar or the appropriate we student status at PSR may be rescinded if I do ember 20, 2019 or if I fail to abide by the policies og.

-/ Recoluted Bar / Received By: